CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
     * -
       - 10:20-11:00
-      - The Research Object: Launching VMs (Williams)
+      - The Research Object II: Launching VMs (Williams)
       - Launch a virtual machine in Atmosphere and provision it -
     * -
       - 11:00-12:00
-      - The Research Object: Provisioning, Conda, Docker (Williams) -
+      - The Research Object II: Provisioning, Conda, Docker (Williams) -
       -
     * -